OSmith132/FeedTrac/.Documentation/Work Journal.md

+# Work Journal
-# Journal type doc to keep track of work done by group members to later add on to the report.
+* Journal type doc to keep track of work done by group members to later add on to the report.
 * Please include whatever you've worked one regardless if you've completed it or not.
 For example code work on something specific, research, report writing, etc.
 * Write your updates between details block.
 ## Toby
 <details>
 <summary>
-  Work
+  Log Of Tasks Completed:
 </summary>
 * working on login screen
 </details>

 ## Oliver
 <details>
 <summary>
   Log Of Tasks Completed:
 </summary>

 * ### _8/11/23:_